finstack/slate/source/index.md

 }
 ```

-Returns a CSV summary of events that occured during the provided time range.
+Returns a CSV summary of events that occurred during the provided time range.
 The CSV has 3 columns: resource, event type and number of events.